What I Learned From Grief

 Grief Is Lonely, But Filled with Love

 You get really good at saying “It’s okay” or “I’m doing fine” when it’s not okay and you’re not fine.
 You get good at putting your pain in a box and locking it up when in public situations.
 And of course, this is very lonely.At the same time though, I have found that you find out who your real family and friends are when you are grieving.
-The good ones will want to be present in your process, they will want to help, they will want to listen and they will not accept a throwaway “I’m fine” in response to a sincere inquiry about you.
-This is a tremendous gift and one that is deserving of gratitude and perspective.
+The people who love you will want to be present in your process, they will want to help, they will want to listen and they will not accept a throwaway “I’m fine” in response to a sincere inquiry about you.
+Lean on others, if you have the privilege of having loved ones in your life.